oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 ## Associate the Resource Manager with Medrec-Dev domain partition.
 1. Click on **WebLogic Domain -> Environment->Domain Partition** then click on **Medrec-Dev**.
 2. Click on **Domain Partition ->Administration -> Resource Sharing**.
-3. Under **Resource Manager Configuration**, and Select **ìUse a Resource Manager configured for the domainî** and choose **ìsmallHeapî** then click on **Save**.
+3. Under **Resource Manager Configuration**, and Select **‚ÄúUse a Resource Manager configured for the domain‚Äù** and choose **‚ÄúsmallHeap‚Äù** then click on **Save**.
 4. Click on **Start Up** near Domain partition.
 Click on **Close**.
 5. Open a new tab.
 6.	cd /u01/content/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/Lab5
 7.	**./DeployHeap.sh**
 8. Close the tab.
 9. Go back to Firefox and type the URL: [http://localhost:7101/dp1/heapApp/](http://localhost:7101/dp1/heapApp/)
 10. Enter 160 in **Allocate Heap** then click on **Submit** then observe the logs of app-cluster-1 managed server.
-After that no Warning message should be observed in the log as we didnít cross the boundary of any RCM action.
+After that no Warning message should be observed in the log as we didn‚Äôt cross the boundary of any RCM action.
 11. Enter 50 in **Allocate Heap** then click on **Submit** then observe the logs of app-cluster-1 managed server.
-We will cross the first (**ìNotifyî**) boundary of RCM actions.
+We will cross the first (**‚ÄúNotify‚Äù**) boundary of RCM actions.
 So we should see associated log message.
 12. Enter 50 in Allocate Heap then click on Submit then observe the logs of app-cluster-1 managed server.
-We crossed the second limit (**ìSlowî**) so the associated message should be seen in the log.
+We crossed the second limit (**‚ÄúSlow‚Äù**) so the associated message should be seen in the log.
 13. Enter 150 in **Allocate Heap** then click on **Submit** then observe the logs of app-cluster-1 managed server.
 This will exceed the limit of memory allowed to be used by that partition.
 So to prevent other partitions from suffering of lack of memory WebLogic will shutdown the partition.
 14. Refresh the page, [http://localhost:7101/dp1/heapApp/](http://localhost:7101/dp1/heapApp/) which return 404 and confirm shutdown of the domain partition Medrec-dev in managed server 1.
 Note: As this domain partition is target to virtual target which is target at cluster which consists of two managed servers.
 So this domain partition stopped working on managed server 1, but if you access the application on managed server 2, you still will be able to access the application in this domain partition.
 If similar things happen in managed server 2 and domain partition shutdown on managed server 2 as well, then domain partition will be shutdown.